trevinwisaksana/Soap/README.md

 <br/>

 <p align="center">
   In the light of the current pandemic, washing your hands could be a matter of life and death.
-The Soap app helps remind you     to wash your hands frequently and more.
-You also can keep track of how often you've washed your hands just by wearing the Apple Watch.
+Soap helps remind you to wash your hands frequently and more.
+You can also keep track of how often you've washed your hands just by wearing the Apple Watch.
 <p/>

 #### Why did you pick this particular organization, institution or individual?